 This post may contain affiliate sales links.
 Please read my disclosure policy.

 This recipe for Strawberry Cheesecake is made with very few ingredients when mixed together give you an amazing finished product.
-I do recommend certain brands because I have found the most success with them, but feel free to use no-name brands if you prefer them better.
-Don’t forget the recipe card at the end of this post has the full recipe with measurements and specific directions.
+I do recommend certain brands because I have found the most success with them, but feel free to use no-name brands if you prefer them better or would like to save a few dollars.
+Cheesecake is notoriously labor intensive and expensive for dessert standards, but I try to streamline this process to make it as simple and straightforward as possible with the best ingredients.

 I know there are a lot of steps, but following this method exactly will give you a big, thick crack-free cheesecake.
 And, don’t forget this list is just the bare bones of the recipe.
 The FULL recipe is in the printable recipe card below.

-- Start by making the graham cracker crust: stir graham cracker crumbs, sugar, and melted butter together and press into a 9-inch springform pan.
+Start by stirring graham cracker crumbs, sugar, and melted butter together and press into a 9-inch springform pan.
 Bake for 7 minutes in a 350-degree oven.
 Set aside to cool.

 Do I have to use a Springform Pan?